Sign in →

 Ordering Guidance

 Testing for the ATP7B gene as a part of a customized panel is available.
 For more information see CGPH / Custom Gene Panel, Hereditary, Next-Generation Sequencing, Varies.
+To modify this panel via CGPH,use the Inborn Errors of Metabolism disease state for step 1 on the Custom Gene Ordering Tool.

 Targeted testing (also called site-specific or known variants testing) is available for variants identified in the ATP7B gene.
 See FMTT / Familial Variant, Targeted Testing, Varies.
 To obtain more information about this testing option, call 800-533-1710.